Jonathan2251/lbd/source/funccall.rst

 The tail call optimization is applied in cpu032II only for this example (it uses "jmp _Z9factoriali" instead of "jsub _Z9factoriali").
-Tail call share caller and callee stack but cpu032I (pass all arguments in stack) not satisify the following statement, NextStackOffset <= FI.getIncomingArgSize() in isEligibleForTailCallOptimization(), and return false for this function as follows,
+Tail call share caller's and callee's stack but cpu032I (pass all arguments in stack) not satisify the following statement, NextStackOffset <= FI.getIncomingArgSize() in isEligibleForTailCallOptimization(), and return false for this function as follows,